cdsap/Pagan/README.md

 ![Pagan no profile](resources/pagan_no_profile.png)

 ## Extracting and Publishing results
-Once both variants have executed all the jobs, Pagan will execute `.github/workflows/runner`.
+Once both variants have executed all the jobs, Telltale will execute `.github/workflows/runner`.
 This action, uses the CLI [CompareGEBuilds](https://github.com/cdsap/CompareGEBuilds) that retrieves and aggregates the data for both variants:
 ```